primeqa/primeqa/examples/boolqa/README.md

 ```

 As before, the final results are in `${output_dir}/run/sn/all_results.json`.
-The yielded f-measures of 0.751 Minimal and	0.780 Passage on the second half of the TyDi dev set using the best model.
+The yielded f-measures of 0.751 Minimal and	0.780 Passage on the second half of the TyDiQA dev set using the best model.